mirakim-avikus/gps-lidar-comparison/ReadMe.md

 The repository processes data in the following directory structure.
 The data should be organized under the `data` folder with appropriate files in `targets` and `testset` directories.

 1. **targets**:
     - Contains the distance measurement files from different targets (e.g., OWN and TARGET).
-The distance data is saved as `cla_output.csv` and the target positions in CSV files.
+The distance data is saved as `cla_output.csv`, and the target positions in CSV files.
 2. **testset**:
-    - Includes the actual measurement files for each vehicle (camera images, lidar data, etc.), organized by timestamp.
+    - Includes the actual measurement files for each vehicle (camera images, LiDAR data, etc.), organized by timestamp.
-    - Lidar data in `.avikus.pcd` format, with status files like IMU output and temperature readings.
+    - LiDAR data in `.avikus.pcd` format, with status files like IMU output and temperature readings.
     - ORU data for attitude, position, and metadata for both ego and target vehicles.

 ### Running the Script